What is Zero Trust Security?

 • Continuous Verification: Don't trust based on initial login, re-verify throughout session

-Zero Trust vs Traditional Security
+Zero Trust vs traditional security.

 Traditional Perimeter Security: